Kevin Stitt: Legislation

-Culture war
+Critical race theory

 On May 7, 2021, Stitt signed a bill prohibiting the teaching of critical race theory or its gender equivalent in public schools.
 The Oklahoman wrote that it was unclear whether critical race theory was taught at any Oklahoma public schools.
 Opponents of the bill said it was intended to discourage nuanced discussions about race and whitewash the United States' history on race.
 Stitt invoked Martin Luther King Jr. when he signed the bill.

+LGBT issues

 In November, Stitt issued an executive order that prohibited transgender individuals from changing the gender on their birth certificates.
 In 2022, Stitt signed a bill into law that prohibited nonbinary gender markers on birth certificates.
 Stitt said that "people are created by God to be male or female.
 There is no such thing as nonbinary sex."
 Transgender people criticized Stitt's actions, saying it was difficult for trans individuals to navigate life when their official documents do not match their gender identity.
 According to the American Medical Association, "empirical evidence has demonstrated that trans and nonbinary gender identities are normal variations of human identity and expression."

 On May 25, 2022, Stitt signed a bill into law that will require students at public charter schools and public schools to use locker rooms and bathrooms that match the sex listed on their birth certificate.

+In May 2023, Stitt vetoed funding for Oklahoma's PBS network OETA, accusing it of broadcasting pro-LGBT content that "indoctrinat[es]" children.
+The Oklahoma Legislature overrode the veto.

+On August 1, 2023, Stitt issued the Women's Bill of Rights by executive order.
+It narrowly defines the words "male" and "female" to mean biological sex at birth.